-Safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside the school or college.
-All staff, but especially the designated safeguarding lead (and deputies) should be considering the context within which such incidents and/or behaviours occur.
-This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
+All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside of these environments.
+All staff, but especially the designated safeguarding lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence.

 Children's social care assessments should consider such factors so it is important that schools and colleges provide as much information as possible as part of the referral process.
 This will allow any assessment to consider all the available evidence and the full context of any abuse.
-Additional information regarding contextual safeguarding is available here: https://contextualsafeguarding.org.uk/about/what-is-contextual-safeguarding
+Additional information regarding contextual safeguarding is available here:

+https://contextualsafeguarding.org.uk/about/what-is-contextual-safeguarding